wmbusmeters/wmbusmeters/README.md

 # wmbusmeters

-The program receives and decodes C1,T1 or S1 telegrams (using the wireless mbus protocol or the wired mbus protocol) to acquire utility meter readings.
+The program acquires utility meter readings from wired m-bus or wireless wm-bus meters.
 The readings can then be published using MQTT, curled to a REST api, inserted into a database or stored in a log file.

 [FAQ/WIKI/MANUAL pages](https://weetmuts.github.io/wmbusmeterswiki/)